observablehq/inputs/README.md

 The *format* function should return a string value that is compatible with native number parsing.
 Hence, the default [formatTrim](#formatTrim) is recommended.

 If a *transform* function is specified, an inverse transform function *invert* is strongly recommended.
-If *invert* is not provided, the Range will fallback to Newton’s method, but this may be slow or inaccurate.
+If *invert* is not provided, the Range will fall back to Newton’s method, but this may be slow or inaccurate.
 Passing Math.sqrt, Math.log, or Math.exp as a *transform* will automatically supply the corresponding *invert*.
 If *min* is greater than *max*, *i.e.* if the extent is inverted, then *transform* and *invert* will default to `(value) => -value`.

 #### Inputs.number([*extent*, ]*options*)